 Nextend’s default button style and label are pretty standard and will work for most websites.
 However, you can customize them by clicking on the ‘Buttons’ tab at the top of the screen.

-You will now see all the different styles that you can use for the social login button.
+You will now see all the different styles available for the social login button.
 To use a different style, simply click to select its radio button.

 Once you’ve done that, you can also change the button text by editing the text in the ‘Login label’ field.